Leatherhead Man is Media Darling

 Comfort Zoning In & Out

-A tale of two fellas this weekend.
-One doing what he says he’s good at, the other doing what he hates.
-Both with the idea that these are the criteria for some good fundraising.
+A tale of two fellas this weekend – one doing what he says he’s good at, the other doing what he hates.
+Both with the idea that these are the perfect criteria for some good fundraising.

-Firstly we have my mate Sam Thompson, who today jumped out of a plane at 15,000 feet.
-A man who hates flying, and the thought of jumping out of a plane, certainly wouldn’t be something Sam would choose to do.
-I’m in awe of Sam, the fact he would do that for me.
+First, we have my mate Sam Thomson, who today jumped out of a plane at 15,000 feet.
+A man who hates flying – and the thought of jumping out of a plane certainly isn’t something Sam would choose to do.
+I’m in awe of him.
+The fact that he would do that for me?
 A true mate.
-Raising some cracking funds too!
+And he’s raising some cracking funds too!

 And then we have my good cousin Ian.
-A fella who admitted that the cardio stuff isn’t what he’s best at, instead choosing a sponsored SOMBFA (sitting on my big fat arse).
-A carefully selected Saturday, hogging the sofa, using social media to commentate on his day.
-You’ll be pleased to know that due to good planning, Ian took it at a steady pace, no injuries occurred and shall be returning to work on Monday.
+A fella who openly admits that cardio isn’t his thing, so instead, he chose a sponsored SOMBFA (Sitting On My Big Fat Arse).
+A carefully selected Saturday, spent hogging the sofa, using social media to commentate on his day.
+You’ll be pleased to know that, thanks to good planning, Ian took it at a steady pace, no injuries occurred, and he’ll be returning to work on Monday.

 There for the baking!